 5. Check, check and check your script again!

-If your survey design is not correctly implemented into your script, then the impact can be very significant.
-The most common issue I see is failure to implement brand rotation as specified in the design—which can be critical to even representation of the brands in the market.
+If your survey design is not correctly implemented in your script, then the impact can be very significant.
+The most common issue I see is the failure to implement brand rotation as specified in the design—which can be critical to even representation of the brands in the market.

 I know it sounds almost too basic, but always test the questionnaire from a survey participant's point of view.
 Put yourself in their shoes to see how they might react to what they see.
 Or better still, find a non-researcher to experience the survey and give feedback before it goes live.